-Library Employees see Addendum "B"
+Library Employees see Addendum "B" for Sections 1-3

 Section 1.
 Personal Time Off.
-Eligible employees will be provided annually with Personal Time Off (PTO) while meeting the operational needs of the City according to the appropriate schedule below.
+Eligible employees will be provided annually with Ppersonal Ttime Ooff (PTO) while meeting the operational needs of the City according to the appropriate schedule below.
 To assist in recruiting the best candidate for vacant positions, Department Heads may work with Human Resources to offer an increased PTO schedule to potential candidates, if warranted.
-PTO will accrue and become available on a pro-rata basis each payroll cycle.
+Personal time offPTO will accrue and become available on a pro-rata basis each payroll cycle.
 All time off requests must have prior approval from the employee's direct supervisor.
-Part-time employees will accrue PTO on a pro-rata basis.
+Part-time employees will accrue personal time offPTO on a pro-rata basis.